Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 We recall that if an element of $G$ maps a fiber to another fiber, the two fibers have the same local model.

 We work locally using fibered neighborhoods of the fibers.

-If a fiber $\alpha$ is not fixed by any element of $G$, the group $G$ acts freely on the $|G|$ fibers in the orbit of $\alpha$, and the quotient map $\pi:\OO\rightarrow\OO/G$ can be restricted to a fibered neighborhood of $\alpha$ obtaining a diffeomorphism preserving fibers.
-The situation of the base orbifold reflects exactly this behaviour.
+If a fiber $\alpha$ is not invariant under the action of any non-trivial element of $G$, the group $G$ acts freely on the $|G|$ fibers in the orbit of $\alpha$, and the quotient map $\pi:\OO\rightarrow\OO/G$ can be restricted to a fibered neighborhood of $\alpha$ obtaining a diffeomorphism preserving fibers.
+The situation of the base orbifold reflects exactly this behavior.